 Since starting this blog, I have come to realise some of the best new products are not coming from the big name brands.
 Instead, start-ups and smaller businesses are creating great looking and functional devices & luggage to rival the more established names.

 To help them on their way from concept to the marketplace, these companies turn to crowd funding sites to get their idea off the ground.
 With such a huge selection currently on Indiegogo, I am running a week of specials, highlighting some of my favourite, available for backing now.

 Travis the Translator

-As a British person who enjoys travelling there is one thing that always shames me; the lack of languages I speak.
-I’m sure it is a cultural thing, but it still bothers me and for this reason alone, I watch the booming digital translator market with eagerness.
+As a British person who enjoys travelling, one thing always shames me: the lack of languages I speak.
+I’m sure it is a cultural thing, but it still bothers me, and for this reason alone, I watch the booming digital translator market with eagerness.

-There are no stand out buttons, instead touch surface controls activated by a tap or swipe.
-This gives the Travis a smooth and sleek pebble like finish that fits easily in your pocket.
+There are no stand-out buttons, instead, touch surface controls are activated by a tap or swipe.
+This gives the Travis a smooth and sleek pebble-like finish that fits easily in your pocket.

 Despite the small dimensions, the Travis conceals tech that makes it a truly smart device.